Activities!

 Birding

-There are many species in the mangroves and surrounding coastal forest.
-Several pairs of fish eagles reside here, as well as storks, wading birds, turns, herons, palm nut vultures, crab plovers and so many more… The famed Eastern Usumbaras (including Amani nature reserve) and southern Mkomazi National Park are excellent bird watching spots and are within an hours’ drive.
+The famed Eastern Usumbaras (including Amani nature reserve) and southern Mkomazi National Park are excellent bird watching spots and are within a short drive.

 Boating/Dhow Trips